derek-corcoran-barrios/SpeciesPoolR/README.md

 library(SpeciesPoolR)
 ```

-# Using SpeciesPoolR manually
+# 2 Using SpeciesPoolR Manually

-## Importing and downloading species presences
+## 2.1 Importing and Downloading Species Presences

+### 2.1.1 Step 1: Reading and Filtering Data

-If you are going to use each of the functions of the `SpeciesPoolR`
+If you are going to use each of the functions of the SpeciesPoolR
-manually and sequentially the first step would be to read in a species
+manually and sequentially, the first step would be to read in a species
-list from either a csv or an xlsx file, for that you can use the
+list from either a CSV or an XLSX file.
+You can use the get_data
-`get_data` function.
-You can include filtering in a `dplyr` filter style
-in order to subset your dataset in the following way:
+function for this.
+The function allows you to filter your data in a
+dplyr-like style:

 ``` r
 f <- system.file("ex/Species_List.csv", package="SpeciesPoolR")